Riegelsville, New Jersey

 Riegelsville is an unincorporated community located in Pohatcong Township in Warren County, New Jersey.
 It is connected to Riegelsville, Pennsylvania across the Delaware River by the Riegelsville Bridge at the confluence of the Musconetcong River with the Delaware River.

 The Riegelsville Company Town Historic District encompassing the community was listed in the New Jersey Register of Historic Places in 1998.

 Transportation

-NJ County Route 627, also known as Riegelsville Milford Road and Riegelsville Warren Glen Road, runs north-south through the community.
+Warren County Route 627, also known as Riegelsville Milford Road and Riegelsville Warren Glen Road, runs north-south through the community.

 A tourist railroad that operates on the Belvidere and Delaware River Railway terminates near the Riegelsville Bridge.